 A strawberry angel food cake is a light and refreshing taste of summer you can have any time of the year.
-This strawberry dessert is made with just two ingredients -- an angel food cake box mix and frozen strawberries.
-Topped with a simple cream cheese glaze, this angel food cake recipe combines the classic strawberries and cream flavors for a delicious and easy dessert you’ll make again and again.
+This strawberry dessert recipe is made with just two ingredients -- an angel food cake box mix and frozen strawberries.
+Topped with a simple cream cheese glaze, this angel food cake recipe combines the classic strawberries and cream flavors for a delicious and easy dessert that just might become a new family favorite.

 We get commissions for purchases made through links in this post.